Home > Alternative Therapies > Mindfulness Insomnia Remedy

 A 2008 study in The Journal of Nervous and Mental Disease also found a statistically important reduction in “worry associated sleep disturbances” in 19 patients with anxiety disorder who underwent a similar 8 week MBSR course.(2) These results are in line with previous research conducted in recent years.(3) In fact, it appears that mindfulness meditation is specifically effective in managing the variety of insomnia that involves anxiety and/or worry related issues.
 Another promising piece of data is that the effects of MBSR seem to be long lasting.
 For instance, a review published at the beginning of this year found that improvements in sleep status were still present after a 12 month follow up period.
 (4)

-Results from a 2007 Mindfulness Training Course at the University of Pennsylvania (5)
+Mindfulness Training Results from the University of Pennsylvania (5)

 There are MBSR courses being taught throughout the world.
 But if you’re interested in experimenting with a very simple form of mindfulness meditation, you can follow these basic steps: